-Field education is a critical aspect of our Master of Social Work curriculum, representing 20% of the degree requirements.
-Through your field placement, you’ll integrate and apply the theories, skills and concepts taught in the classroom into organizational practice settings.
-Field education is a transformative experience that many students regard as one of the most impactful components of their social work education.
+Field education is a critical aspect of our Master of Social Work curriculum—representing more than 20% of degree requirements—that many students regard as one of the most transformative, impactful components of their education.
+Through your field internship, you will integrate and apply the theories, skills and concepts taught in the classroom into organizational practice settings.

-The Mandel School has a well-established network of community partnerships, featuring field placement opportunities in community and direct practice, child welfare, health care, community development, behavioral health, schools, government and a variety of other settings.
-Our faculty will make every effort to support you in obtaining a placement setting that is conducive to your education and professional development goals, though some placement settings will not consider students until one year of field education requirements have been completed.
-The Field Education Department works closely with placement sites to develop increased opportunities for virtual interviews in response to COVID-19 and to best accommodate students residing outside of the state or country.
+The Mandel School’s well-established network of partnerships provides field internships in community and direct practice, child welfare, research, healthcare, community development, behavioral health, schools, government and more.
+Additionally, the field education department works closely with placement sites to develop increased opportunities for virtual interviews in response to COVID-19 and to accommodate students outside of Ohio or the U.S.

-Students in the on-campus format typically have a first-year “generalist” field placement and a second-year “specialized” placement.
-Students with advanced standing complete two semesters of field work beginning in the fall in the context of one placement setting.
-The Intensive Weekend format also features a one-placement model, in which students may elect to complete field education requirements in an approved place of employment setting.
+On-campus students typically have a first-year “generalist” placement and a second-year “specialized” placement.
+Those with advanced standing complete two semesters of field work beginning in the fall in the context of one placement setting.
+The Intensive Weekend format features a one-placement model, in which students may elect to complete field education requirements in an approved place of employment.

 By June 1

-You will be assigned a field placement advisor who will reach out to you directly.
-Please make sure to activate your CWRU email as soon as possible if you have not yet done so.
-You will need to monitor your CWRU email account throughout the summer for communication from your field advisor.
+- You will be assigned a field placement advisor who will reach out to you directly via your CWRU email.
+Please make sure to activate and begin monitoring your CWRU email as soon as possible if you have not yet done so.

-Please be sure that you have a current resume to provide to prospective field placement sites as part of the interview process.
+- Please prepare a current resume to provide to prospective field placement sites as part of the interview process.

-You will work with your advisor to identify areas of interest and potential field placement settings for the upcoming academic year.
-This process likely will be completed through virtual meetings over the summer, due to COVID-19.
-Case Western Reserve University uses Zoom video conferencing, and you will have access to a Zoom account using your CWRU email.
+- You will work with your placement advisor to identify areas of interest and potential field placement settings for the upcoming academic year.
+This will be completed through a combination of in-person and virtual Zoom meetings.

-After the initial meeting, your advisor will provide you with the appropriate contact information so you can begin to schedule interviews at potential field placement agencies.
-Some sites may offer the option to interview by phone or virtual meetings.
-The availability of these options is determined by the placement organization.
+- After the initial meeting, your advisor will provide contact information for you to schedule interviews at potential field placement organizations.
+Sites may choose to interview by phone, in person or virtually.

-You will be responsible for contacting potential placement sites and starting the interview process.
+- You will be responsible for contacting potential placement sites and initiating the interview process.

 From June to August

-You will engage in the placement interview process and communicate your progress with your advisor.
+- You will engage in the placement interview process and be sure to communicate your progress with your field placement advisor.

-You should be successfully matched with a field placement by the start of the fall semester, Aug.
-23.
+- You should be successfully matched with a field placement by Sept.
+1.

 Nicole Parker, MSW, LSW, MNO

-Interim Assistant Dean of Academic Affairs, Field Education, and External Relations
+Assistant Dean of Academic Affairs, Field Education and External Relations